PhilipMcGaw/robot-CuttleOS/README.md

     Clear Roles: Each name suggests a different component (software, PCB/OS, and device).
     Memorable: They’re short, catchy, and easy to remember.

+## Demo

+I have a demo of my Robot Cockpit 🙂 https://cuttleos.philipmcgaw.com/ not sure why the icons are not displaying correctly

 ## Architecture